• Skip to main content

 The criteria for a referral to Children’s Cove is:

-• Child should be between the ages of 2 to 17 years old, or an adult of any age with developmental disabilities.
-(Ages 0-17 for any medical referrals)
+• The alleged victim is between the ages of 0 to 17 years old, or an adult of any age with developmental or intellectual disabilities.

-• The child has made a disclosure of sexual abuse, severe physical abuse, witness to domestic violence, commercial sexual exploitation, or trafficking.
+• The child has made a disclosure or there has been a report of sexual abuse, severe physical abuse, witness to domestic violence, commercial sexual exploitation, and/or trafficking.

 Primary Sidebar